WSSSPE/mission-vision/README.md

 Sustainable software has the capacity to endure such that it will continue to be available in the future, on new platforms, meeting new needs.

-The research software lifcycle includes:
+The research software lifecycle includes:

 * acquiring and assembling resources (including funding and people) into teams and communities
 * developing software